The Cascade Region was chartered on October 15, 1961 and we are the 2nd oldest region in Oregon and the 50th oldest region in PCA.

 Webmaster, Central Chapter Representative — Arne Berglund

 I’m a native Oregonian, grew up in Klamath Falls, and have lived in the Eugene-area since 1976.
 Married my wife Deanna in 1977, she has tolerated my car-craziness for over 40 years now.
 I’m a bit of a tech-geek, a casual home-brewer of dark beers, and a reasonable mechanic.
-After 20+ years working in tires and auto repair, I shifted carriers to be a tri-platform Linux/Windows/Mac systems administrator for 17 years.
+After 20+ years working in tires and auto repair, I shifted careers to be a tri-platform Linux/Windows/Mac systems administrator for 17 years.
 Now retired, I like working on and restoring cars as recreation.
 My ’84 Carrera coupe is mostly stock and in very nice shape, so the other projects save the Carrera from unnecessary tinkering.
 I’m not a track-rat, but thoroughly enjoy back-road weekend cruises and the like.
 Since I was fortunate enough to find and buy a galvanized Porsche, I do drive and enjoy my car year-round.